mendix/docs/howto40/connect-an-entity-to-a-data-grid.md

 ---
 ## Description

 This section describes how to connect an entity to a data grid.
-The related article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9699364).

 ## Instructions